ariatemplates/usermanual/src/latest/widgets/custom_widgets_lib/creating_a_custom_widgets_library.md

 ### BaseWidget

 Basically, implementing a widget means creating a class which extends `aria.widgetLibs.BaseWidget` and overriding some of its methods.
-In addition, some features provided by Aria Templates like [css_templates](css_templates), [event delegation](http://ariatemplates.com/api/#aria.utils.Delegate) and [data model listeners](http://ariatemplates.com/api/#aria.utils.Json:addListener:method) are very useful when developing a widget.
+In addition, some features provided by Aria Templates like [CssTemplates](css_templates), [event delegation](http://ariatemplates.com/api/#aria.utils.Delegate) and [data model listeners](http://ariatemplates.com/api/#aria.utils.Json:addListener:method) are very useful when developing a widget.

 Here's a sample for a slider widget that uses all these concepts: